Welcome! DURING THESE EXCEPTIONAL TIMES I MAY HAVE SPACE FOR A NEW CLIENT, IT IS WORTH CONTACTING ME TO CHECK :)

 Areas of counselling I deal with

-Counselling works best on a weekly basis.
+Generally, counselling works best on a weekly basis.
 I’d suggest an initial meeting to help identify the key issues you wish to address, how I think I can help, and for you to decide if you want to work with me.
-My fees are dependant on where we see each other.
+My fees are dependant on where we see each other

-I'm at the Sunflower Centre in Brockley on Monday mornings, and in Moorgate Light Centre on Wednesday am.
-If you're interested in working with me locally (SE10/ SE3/ SE12 areas) we can discuss other time slots.
+Usually I'm at the Sunflower Centre in Brockley on WEDS mornings, and in Manor Lane SE12 tues pm/ eve.
+If you're interested in working with me locally (SE10/ SE3/ SE12 areas) other time slots maybe available.